illusion0001/orbisunjailed/profile-picture.md

   - {file: "hacks-homebrew.md", title: "Hacks & Homebrew"}
 ---

-## What are custom profile pictures?
+## How can I customize my avatar?

 * Profile picture is the profile icon found in the various parts of the OS, such as homescreen (function area), quick menu, log-in screen, etc.
-* This guide will show you how you can easily make any picture as the profile avatar.
+* This guide will show you how you can easily make any picture as the profile avatar and how to change your account name.

-## Enough talk, let's start...
+* **Note that you need a activated account first!**

+## Changing avatar picture

 * Download and install:
      * <a href="https://mega.nz/file/zs5GUCjT#BGEh3sAYpyFwxFM6dXVYS2j1jTwlcb2y70XenWOl2oU"> PS4 Avatar Maker by Lappy </a>